Three Bin System

-The City of Marion Domestic Waste Collection Calendar outlines what can go in each bin and contains important information about bin collections, helpful hints on how to recycle right and options for dealing with tricky waste that must not be placed in any bin.
+The Bin Collection Calendar and Recycling Guide(2208 kb) outlines what goes in each bin and contains important information about bin collections, helpful hints on recycling right, and options for dealing with other waste that must not be placed in any bin.

-This is your garbage bin and is for general household waste that cannot be put in recycling or organics bins.
+This is your garbage bin and is for general household waste that cannot go in the recycling or organics bins.

-- Soft plastics, eg. plastic wrap, cling film, newspaper plastic wraps and plastic bags.
+- Soft plastics, e.g. plastic wrap, cling film, newspaper plastic wraps, plastic bags, bin liners.

 - Kitty litter (in a plastic bag or wrapped in newspaper).

 - Rags and clothing that cannot be passed on as hand-me downs or given to charity shops.

 - Broken glass and crockery (wrap them in newspaper first).